ganrad/storage-blob-backup-restore/README.md

 # Backup and Restore Solution for Azure Storage Blobs

 Azure Blob Storage currently doesn't offer an out of box solution for backing up and restoring block blobs.
-This project can be used to perform daily incremental back-ups of storage accounts containing block blobs.
+This project can be used to perform weekly full and daily incremental back-ups of storage accounts containing block blobs.

 In case of a disaster, the solution also provides an option to restore the Azure Storage Account.